rcharts/nytinteractive/index.md

 </script>

 Let us add a little more interactivity to the chart.
 To keep it simple, we will use handlers in PolychartJS to initiate an action when a user clicks on a point.
-Here is where the magic of `knitr` shines (thanks to @yihui), as we can mix coffeescript code in our document.
+Here is where the magic of `knitr` shines (thanks to [yihui/knitr](yihui/knitr)), as we can mix coffeescript code in our document.
 The current handler is a simple one, which just displays the name of the team clicked on.
 If you are familiar with Coffeescript, the code is self explanatory.

 ```coffee